 Other IBS Treatments

 Several other supplements have proven effective when it comes to treating IBS:

 - Artichoke leaf extract.
-A growing body of evidence suggests that artichoke leaf extract is a valuable therapy in the treatment of IBS.
+A growing body of evidence suggests that artichoke leaf extract is a valuable therapy in IBS treatments.
 After a six-week study, researchers in the United Kingdom reported that IBS patients taking artichoke leaf extract had significant reductions in the severity of their symptoms.
 Furthermore, 96 percent of the patients rated artichoke leaf extract as “better than or equal to” previous therapies they had tried.
 The suggested dose is 600–1,800 mg daily, in divided doses with meals.

 - Peppermint (Mentha piperita) is particularly beneficial for gas and bloating because it helps relax muscles in the intestines.
 The preferred form of peppermint is enteric-coated capsules.
 They break down in the intestines, not in the stomach, where they could cause heartburn.
 Take 1–2 capsules (each containing 0.2 mL of peppermint oil), two or three times a day, preferably between meals.

 As most physicians are quick to point out, there is no sure cure for IBS.
 However, I am confident that through diet modification, stress control and the use of targeted supplements, you can achieve dramatic, long-term relief.